Georg Büchner: Legacy

 By the 1870s, Büchner was nearly forgotten in Germany when Karl Emil Franzos edited his works; these later became a major influence on the naturalist and expressionist movements.
 Arnold Zweig described Lenz, Büchner's only work of prose fiction, as "the beginning of modern European prose".

-The play Woyzeck became the basis for many adaptations including Alban Berg's landmark atonal opera Wozzeck which premiered in 1925, and Werner Herzog's 1979 film Woyzeck (see main article, Woyzeck, for a full list).
+The play Woyzeck became the basis for many adaptations, including Alban Berg's landmark atonal opera Wozzeck, which premiered in 1925, and Werner Herzog's 1979 film Woyzeck (see main article, Woyzeck, for a full list).
+Woyzeck has been included in the curriculum for students in grade 12 in Germany.

-A literary prize in Germany, the Georg Büchner Prize, is awarded annually.
+A German literary Georg Büchner Prize is awarded annually.
 It was created in 1923.